The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Student participants that are not insured by the Labor Insurance shall apply mutatis mutandis the relevant regulations concerning workers not insured by the Labor Insurance as stipulated in the Act for Protecting Worker of Occupational Accidents.

-Schools shall take the initiative to assist student participants in their request for compensation or application for assistances according to the first or the aforementioned Paragraph.
+Schools shall take the initiative to assist student participants in their request for compensation or application for assistances in accordance with the first or the aforementioned Paragraph.

 Article 26